compenguy/ngrammatic/README.md

 ngrammatic = { version = "0.4.1", features = ["trie"] }
 ```

+Additionally, the `rayon` feature is available which may improve performance
+some, but this has not yet been tested.

 ### Usage
 To do fuzzy matching, build up your corpus of valid symbols like this: